 How to Book: On OpenTable or on the Library at County Hall website

-What to Expect at the London County Hall Afternoon Tea
+What to Expect at the Library at County Hall Afternoon Tea

-Once you’re in the Library, you’ll see the tables surrounded by bookcases, and the bookcases filled with old books.
+Once you’re in the Library, you’ll see the tables surrounded by bookcases filled with old books.

-You have two hours to enjoy the experience, and unlimited refills on your selected tea, so sit back and enjoy.
+You have two hours to enjoy the experience, which includes unlimited refills on your selected tea, so sit back and enjoy.

 You can still see historical details around the building as its Edwardian charm was much maintained.
-Its wood paneled rooms having seen many important moments in England’s history.
+Its wood paneled rooms have seen many important moments in England’s history.

 The author at her table for afternoon tea